samjkent/modular-mixer/_posts/2021-03-23-modular-mixer-build-log.md

 *note* - not sure I'd use this IC again.. although the alternatives are a uC with an ADC, or an array of OP amps with a resistor ladder.

+PLCC package has a different pin order.. pins are all in the wrong place on my footprint

 ## LM3914 Forgotten VDD Connection

 The schematic for the VU meter is missing a power connection across the LED